 This leads to the blurriness of current images and color distortions.
 It becomes difficult to see what’s happening in your surroundings while playing the game.

 You cannot focus on your enemies and become a sitting target.
-You enemies will destroy and they will always have an edge over you.
+Your enemies will destroy you and always have an edge over you.

-Ghosting happens in both Monitor Displays and Laptop Displays and is a real problem.
+Ghosting happens in both Monitor Displays as well as Laptop Displays and it is a real problem.
 If you want to fix this problem then you need to find the root cause.

-In this article I’ll explain what causes ghosting in gaming and how to fix this problem.
+In this article I’ll explain what causes ghosting in gaming and how to fix it.

 - 1 What Is Monitor Ghosting or Screen Ghosting In Gaming